ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515], with the addition that it can contain multiple individual payloads instead of a singular one.
 New JWP-supporting algorithms are then able to separate and act on the individual payloads contained within.

-In addition to the JWS `sign` and `verify` interactions, JWP also importantly adds a `derive` processing step for interaction with the algorithm to perform the selective disclosure and privacy preserving transformations.
-This allows for multi-party interactions where a credential is issued from one party, derived by an intermediary party, then presented to another verifying party.
-While `sign` only occurs once on a JWP, `derive` and `verify` may be repeated if supported by the algorithm.
+In addition to the JWS `sign` and `verify` interactions, JWP also importantly adds a `proove` processing step for interaction with the algorithm to perform the selective disclosure and privacy preserving transformations.
+This allows for multi-party interactions where a credential is issued from one party, derived by the prooving party, then presented to another verifying party.
+While `sign` only occurs once to create a JWP, the `proove` and `verify` steps may be safely repeated when supported by the algorithm.

 The intent of JSON Web Proofs is to establish a common container format for multiple payloads that can be integrity-verified against a proof value.
-It does not create or specify any cryptographic protocols,  interaction protocols, or required algorithm input values such as nonces.
-This will be done in separate companion specifications - just like the [JSON Web Algorithms] [@RFC7518] specification did so for JWS and JWE [@RFC7516].
+It does not create or specify any cryptographic protocols,  interaction protocols, or custom options for algorithms with additional capabilities.

+Algorithm definitions that support JWPs will be done in separate companion specifications - just as the [JSON Web Algorithms] [@RFC7518] specification does for JWS and JWE [@RFC7516].

 # JWP Format

-A JWP contains multiple specific payloads, which are always represented within an ordered array.
-These payloads have the same processing rules applied as they would within JWS.
+A JWP always contains a protected header along with one or more specific payloads.
+The payloads are always serialized and processed as an ordered array.

-The individual payloads are often meant to be composed into a single credential, and as such, are most commonly not wholly indpendent from one another, but rather serve as facets of a whole.
-In keeping with the nomenclature of JWTs, such payloads are said to each represent one or more _claims_.

-An individual payload may contain structured information, such as a JSON document representing multiple claims.
-Another payload might represent a single JWT claim, such as a binary profile image.
-Other payloads may represent cryptographic values for supporting various proofs, which might also be interpreted as claims.
+An individual payload may contain structured information such as a JSON document or be a simple value such as a number, string, or even a binary image.
+Some algorithms may support payload values that are cryptographic values such as elliptic curve points or blinded secrets.

 ## Payload Headers